 Update your heater

 If you have an older hot tub, you may want to consider checking your heating system.
-If the actual heating element is past its prime efficiency or isn’t running as well as it used to, it may be time for a tune-up, or even an update.
+If the heating element is past its prime efficiency or isn’t running as well as it used to, it may be time for a tune-up or an update.

-As hot tubs have developed so have the heating systems become more efficient so the time a hot tub takes to heat up has reduced.
+As hot tubs have developed, the heating systems have become more efficient, reducing the time it takes to heat up.

 How long does a hot tub take to heat up?

-Hot tubs can take an average of 4 hours to reach 100 degrees, but this depends on the temperature of the water used to fill, of course.
+Hot tubs can take an average of 4 hours to reach 100 degrees, but this depends on the temperature of the water used to fill.
 Some hot tubs, under certain circumstances, can take three to eight hours or more to reach that same temperature.

 There are a few factors that affect how quickly your tub heats up, and these include: